Djdefrag/RealScaler/README.md

 </div>

 ## What is RealScaler?
-RealScaler is a Windows app powered by RealESRGAN AI to enhance, enlarge and reduce noise in photographs and videos.
+RealScaler is a Windows app powered by RealESRGAN AI to enhance, upscale and reduce noise in photographs and videos.

 ## Other AI projects.🤓